Canfry/blog-plateform/README.md

 flask --app server run --debug
 ```

+6. To work locally you will need to put your environment variables:
+   Email and Password are used to send email after submitting contact form.
+   EMAIL=
+   PASSWORD=
+   SECRET_KEY=
+   SQLALCHEMY_DATABASE_URI='sqlite:///posts.db'

 # Goals

 - I've used Bootstrap for styling layouts and forms.
 WTForms to generate automatically the forms.